hs256/hs256.github.io/README.md

 [![Ruby](https://img.shields.io/badge/ruby-2.1.1-blue.svg?style=flat)](http://travis-ci.org/biomadeira/jasper)
 [![Jekyll](https://img.shields.io/badge/jekyll-3.0.0-blue.svg?style=flat)](http://travis-ci.org/biomadeira/jasper)

-This is a port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll inspired by [Kasper](https://github.com/rosario/kasper).
+This is a port of Ghost's default theme [harsha](https://github.com/tryghost/harsha) for Jekyll inspired by [Kasper](https://github.com/rosario/kasper).

-You might well ask at this point why bother making a new Casper's clone?
+You might well ask at this point why bother making a new harsha's clone?
 Although this is inspired by Kasper, there are several **additional** features which make this port closer to the original theme.
 Besides, I have recently updated it to match the current version of the theme.